-Financing-Cash used in financing activities of \$0.7 million in 2013 reflects net debt borrowings of \$0.7 million under our credit facility, less payments of \$1.0 million for capital lease and other debt obligations, less
+Financing-Cash used in financing activities of \$2.1 million in 2014 reflected net debt borrowings of \$0.4 million under our credit facility, less payments of \$1.7 million for capital lease and other debt obligations, less

-\$0.4 million for the repurchase of 0.2 million shares of common stock in conjunction with the administration of our 2005 Executive Incentive Compensation Plan.
-The shares repurchased were retired.
-Cash provided from financing of \$4.5 million in 2012 reflects net debt borrowings of \$6.3 million under our credit facility, less payments of \$0.7 million for our capital lease and other debt obligations.
-In addition, in 2012, we repurchased 1.0 million shares of our common stock in a private transaction for \$1.1 million.
+\$0.8 million for the repurchase of 0.2 million shares of common stock in conjunction with the administration of our 2005 Executive Incentive Compensation Plan.
+Cash used in financing activities of \$0.7 million in 2013 reflected net debt borrowings of \$0.7 million under our credit facility, less payments of \$1.0 million for capital lease and other debt obligations, less \$0.4 million for the repurchase of 0.2 million shares of common stock in conjunction with the administration of our 2005 Executive Incentive Compensation Plan.
+The shares repurchased were retired in both years.